-House Bill No. 2897 amends Oklahoma's laws regarding the transportation of medical marijuana, specifically updating the terminology from "transportation license" to "medical marijuana transporter license."
-The bill allows licensees to transport medical marijuana to patients with a Veterans Affairs Benefit Summary Letter indicating a 100% disability rating.
-It establishes requirements for obtaining annual warehouse permits for those maintaining multiple warehouses and outlines necessary documentation for transportation, including inventory manifests and sales receipts.
-Additionally, the bill introduces the Medical Marijuana Veterans Transporter Pilot Program, which will last for two years, and mandates that all medical marijuana products be transported in locked containers and clearly labeled.
+House Bill No. 2897 amends Oklahoma's laws regarding medical marijuana transportation by changing the terminology from "transportation license" to "medical marijuana transporter license."
+The bill allows licensees to transport medical marijuana specifically to patients with a Veterans Affairs Benefit Summary Letter indicating a 100% disability rating.
+It establishes requirements for obtaining annual warehouse permits for those maintaining multiple warehouses and outlines necessary documentation for transport, including inventory manifests and sales receipts.
+The bill also introduces a Medical Marijuana Veterans Transporter Pilot Program, which will last for two years, and mandates that all medical marijuana products be transported in locked containers with clear labeling.
+Additionally, it requires the use of a seed-to-sale tracking system and specifies that transporter agents must possess a registry identification card, which involves background checks and fees.

 Statutes affected: House Conference Committee Substitute: 63-427.16